OriJC/GameShop/README.md

 * Customers can add the product to their shopping cart and check out as an order
 * Including the identity server for user authorization
 * Deployment to cloud server

+Including validation for each form
 ![FormPage](./doc/FormPage.png)

+Including goods management system, shopping cart and order detail page
 ![FormPage](./doc/ProductForm.png)
 ![ShoppingPage](./doc/ShoppingCart.png)
 ![OrderPage](./doc/Order.png)